 The preparation of the Company's financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Such estimates and assumptions are evaluated at each reporting date and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Estimates are more difficult to determine, and the range of potential outcomes can be wider, in periods of higher volatility and uncertainty.
-The impacts of various events such as the Russian invasion of Ukraine and the war between Israel and Hamas and its impact on energy markets and general market conditions, increased interest and inflation rates and supply chain uncertainties have created a higher level of volatility and uncertainty.
-Management has, to the extent reasonable, incorporated known facts and circumstances could be material.
+The impacts of various events such as the Russian invasion of Ukraine and the threat/imposition of United States tariffs on Canadian imported goods and their impact on energy markets and general market conditions, increased interest and inflation rates and supply chain uncertainties have created a higher level of volatility and uncertainty.
+Management has, to the extent reasonable, incorporated known facts and circumstances into the estimates made however, actual results could differ from those estimates and those differences could be material.
 The Company has identified the following areas requiring significant judgments, assumptions or estimates: